mzhala/WealthForge/README.md

 ## New Features

+### Tips Popup on Sign-In:**
+  After signing in, users are greeted with a helpful popup that provides financial tips and app usage guidance to promote better money management habits.

 ### Expense Summary Improvements
 - The budget summary now clearly explains whether the user saved, overspent, or matched their budget.
 - Highlights the highest overspending category with its overspend percentage.
 - All currency values are formatted with thousands separators for better readability (e.g. `R1 234.56`).

+### Recurring expenses/goals
+- Users can now mark categories as recurring.
+When a new monthly budget is created, all recurring categories are automatically added to the category budget for that month.

 ### Password Reset Functionality
 - Users who forget their password can reset it by providing their username and choosing a new password.

-### Tips Popup on Sign-In:**
-  After signing in, users are greeted with a helpful popup that provides financial tips and app usage guidance to promote better money management habits.

 ### Transaction Details Dialog:**
   Each transaction can now be viewed in detail, including the full date, category, description, amount, and uploaded receipt image.